eastgenomics/submit_variants_INCA/README.md

 - pyodbc==5.1.0
 - numpy==1.26.4

-The trust PC used to run this script must have DSN called gemini, set to authenticate using SQL server, with the service account (i.e BIOINFORMATICS).
+:red_circle: The trust PC used to run this script must have DSN called gemini, set to authenticate using SQL server, with the service account (i.e BIOINFORMATICS).
 WDhs4NM4621 PC has been set up for this.

 **Inputs (required)**:
 - `--input` / `--i`: input csv file name